Sharon Hill Borough Council Releases Heavily Redacted Report On Fatal Police Shooting Of 8-Year-Old Fanta Bility

 SHARON HILL, Pa.
 (CBS) — Sharon Hill Borough Council on Friday released its independent report into the fatal police shooting of 8-year-old Fanta Bility.
-The report is more than 50 pages long and it’s heavily redacted.

-Borough Council appointed former Philadelphia District Attorney Kelley Hodge to lead the investigation into the Sharon Hill Police Department’s policies and procedures.READ MORE: Montgomery, Bucks County Residents Complain Of Water Smelling Musty, Tasting Like Dirt
+This report took about nine months.
+The Bility family is left with more questions than answers.

+The family of 8-year-old Fanta Bility is demanding answers and transparency.
+They say they are disappointed after the Sharon Hill Borough Council released a 50-page report with no answers.Police: Suspect Wanted For Using Complainants' Credit Cards After Series Of Fairmount Robberies

-Fanta was shot to death outside of an Academy Park High School football game last August.
+Last August, Fanta was shot to death and three others were injured outside an Academy Park High School football game.

 Police say three officers discharged 25 rounds in response to what they thought was gunfire coming from a car.

-The officers, Brian Devaney, Sean Dolan and Devon Smith, were charged with manslaughter and later fired.READ MORE: Philadelphia Police Release Video Of Suspects Wanted In Shooting Of 7-Year-Old Boy

-The report compared Sharon Hill’s policies on use of force to other local departments, and investigators found discrepancies and shortcomings.
+Borough Council hired former Philadelphia District Attorney Kelly Hodge to lead an independent investigation into the police department’s policies and procedures on the use of force.
+After nine months, the council released a highly redacted report.

+“To say that we are confused and disgusted would be an understatement,” Ashley Dolceamore, Delco Resists, said.
+“That Sharon Hill Borough had the audacity to release that report when every important fact is redacted.”READ MORE: Delaware Doctors' Mental Health Protected By New Legislation Allowing Them To Seek Help

-When Eyewitness News asked about why the report is redacted, the borough solicitor said there is pending litigation and attorney-client privilege prevents the disclosure.
+When Eyewitness News asked about why the report was heavily redacted, the borough solicitor said there is pending litigation and attorney-client privilege prevents the disclosure.

+Calls to the mayor and police chief asking about why the recommendations moving forward were redacted were not returned.

-Fanta’s family released a statement through their attorney, Bruce Castor, saying the report “raises more questions in the minds of the family and the public than it answers.”
+Attorney Bruce Castor, who is representing Fanta’s family, released a statement as well saying the report “is an insult to the memory of Fanta and completely unacceptable in any society that values the truth and the rule of law.”

 The undated and redacted report made public today by Sharon Hill Borough is an insult to the memory of Fanta and completely unacceptable in any society that values the truth and the Rule of Law.
 The heavily edited report raises more questions in the minds of the family and the public than it answers.